copper-leaf/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 ### MVI

-- _2013 to now on web, with React_
+- _2013 and later on web, with React_
-- _2019 to now on Android, with Compose_
+- _2019 and later on Android, with Compose_
-- _2019 to now on iOS, with Swift UI_
+- _2019 and later on iOS, with Swift UI_
-- _2017 to now with Flutter_
+- _2017 and later with Flutter_

 MVI was the next iteration of UI programming, and by all accounts it seems to be the one that will stick around.
 It solves many of the problems outlined with traditional programming, but does it in a much more lightweight and